ALGHANI3/K-CAFE/README.md

     // Update the product select dropdown based on all products ever added function updateProductDropdown() {
         const productSelect = document.getElementById('product');
+        if (!productSelect) {
+             console.error("Error: #product select element not found!"); // Log if element is missing return; // Exit if element is not found
+        }
         productSelect.innerHTML = ''; // Clear existing options

         // Add a default disabled option